pascalyiou/Weather_Regimes/README.md

 Classification of a dataset on identified weather regimes.
 The distance to each weather regime is computed, then the closest weather regime is determined.
 This can done on potentially short datasets.

 The script takes inputs in the following order:
-- the path to a netcdf files for which the associated weather regimes are to be computed.
+- The path to a netcdf files for which the associated weather regimes are to be computed.
-- name of the variable to read from the netcdf.
+- The name of the variable to read from the netcdf.
 The variable should be a 2d field.
-- the path to an .Rdata file which is the output of regimes_IPSL.R
+- The path to an .Rdata file which is the output of `regimes_IPSL.R`.
-- the output file name.
+- The output file name.

 The script returns a text file the following columns:
 - year